Frequently Asked Questions

 The shutter speed and ISO ranges shown in Velocity Lapse are dependent on what your device allows third-party apps to access.
 This can be very different than what the device native stock camera can access, unfortunately.
 You can double-check what shutter speed range a particular device allows third-party apps to access by looking at this device camera database.

-Unfortunately, some OEMs do not give access to lenses to third-party apps.
+Unfortunately, some device manufacturers do not give access to lenses to third-party apps.
 Some apps do get around this by either using a special SDK or reverse-engineering the stock camera app to find out how to access the hidden lenses, etc. At this time it does not seem to be a good use of development time to do so for Velocity Lapse as anything outside of the standard APIs are subject to change quickly and become a burden to maintain.

 That said, all of the lenses that Velocity Lapse can access are shown (regardless of whether your using the free or Pro version), so you can know at a glance what lenses are available.